CaF2/lspJump/README.md

 ## Note

-* To make the "compile_commands.json", you man use bear (https://github.com/rizsotto/Bear)
+* To make the "compile_commands.json", you may use bear (https://github.com/rizsotto/Bear)

 Example: